Sanae6/SmoOnlineServer/README.md

 4. systemctl enable --now smo.service

 **Known issues**
-1. discord bot doesn't work, if you want to use a discord bot use screen or something that can keep the process running
+1. ~~discord bot doesn't work, if you want to use a discord bot use screen or something that can keep the process running~~ Fixed

 ## Commands